Architecture

 - **API (Application Programming Interface)** — Application orchestration: components, endpoints, environments, projects, and server management.
 Forks into CLI and WPI.

-The interfaces follow a strict dependency direction — each layer can only depend on the layers below it:
+The interfaces follow a strict dependency direction — each layer can only depend on the layers that come before it:

 ```mermaid